A note on torsion modules with pure embeddings: Preliminaries

 \subsection{Abstract elementary classes}

 We summarize the notions of abstract elementary classes that are used in this paper.
 A more detailed introduction to abstract elementary classes from an algebraic point of view is given in \cite[\S 2]{m4}.
+Given a model $M$, we write $|M|$ for its underlying set and $\| M \|$ for its cardinality.
 Abstract elementary classes were introduced by Shelah in \cite{sh88} to study those classes of structures that are axiomatizable in infinitary logics.
-An \emph{abstract elementary class} $\K$ is a pair $(K, \lea)$ where $K$ is a class of structures and $\lea$ is a partial order on $K$.
-Additionally, the partial order on $K$ extends the substructure relation, $\K$ is closed under unions of chains, and every set can be closed to a small structure in the class.
+An \emph{abstract elementary class} $\K$ is a pair $(K, \lea)$ where $K$ is a class of structures closed under isomorphisms and $\lea$ is a partial order on $K$.
+Additionally, the partial order on $K$ extends the substructure relation, $\K$ is closed under unions of chains, and there is a cardinal $\LS(\K)$ such that for any $M \in K$ and $A \subseteq |M|$, there is some $M_0 \lea M$ such that $A \subseteq |M_0|$ and $\|M_0\| \le |A| + \LS(\K)$.
+We consider only non-trivial AECs, i.e., AECs containing at least two non-isomorphic models.